xuankimtran/docs-1/pages/katalon-studio/docs/call-test-case.md

 		<tr>
 			<td>Test Case ID</td>
 			<td>
-				<p>The&nbsp;ID&nbsp;of the test case to be called.
-You can find this info in test case properties.
+				<p>The ID of the test case to be called.
+You can find this info in the test case properties.
 Learn more about Test Case Properties here: <a href="https://docs.katalon.com/katalon-studio/docs/search.html#view-test-artifact-properties">View test artifact properties</a>.</p>
 			</td>
 		</tr>
 		<tr>